datalad/datalad-blog/content/posts/fairly-big-video/index.md

 How exactly things would be done was also important to us.
 In particular, we wanted to:

--   reencode the YouTube videos using open codecs and container formats,
+-   re-encode the YouTube videos using open codecs and container formats,
 -   include metadata (titles, speakers, license, etc.) both in the video container and as [git-annex metadata](https://git-annex.branchable.com/metadata/),
 -   record the video processing commands as [DataLad run records](https://handbook.datalad.org/en/latest/basics/101-108-run.html) for an informative and actionable git history.